 The following text is a eulogy for a former life, an individual account of a collective experience.
-I write these words with deep reverance, love, and respect for Meg, Jason, Matilda, Angel, Ronnâ, Ann, Katie, Bob, Serge, Katerina and of course, my family: my brother for his pure heart and most of all my parents for the life that they gifted me and their infinite love ...
+I write these words with deep reverance, love, and respect for the community at Om Jungle Medicine devoted to radical healing.
+I also thank my family: my brother for his pure heart and my parents for the life that they gifted me and their infinite love ...

 It’s very difficult to do this experience justice with words.

 It was precisely during this experience that I learned that words - the things that I assemble and release out into the world to convey meaning - words are just another faulty human construct that can hardly capture the true essence of things.

 “I’m vomiting all over myself in child’s pose.
 Child’s pose....
 Who decided to call this child’s pose?
 What does this evoke about being a child?
 What were they thinking?”